jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) a PAYE income payment referred to in section RD 5(6)(a) (Salary or wages), other than a parental leave payment referred to in section CF 1 (Benefits, pensions, compensation, and government grants):
   (c) a PAYE income payment referred to in section RD 5(6)(b)(ii), (iii), or (iv):
   (d) a schedular payment that is a contract payment for a contract activity or service of a non-resident contractor:
-  (e) an amount paid as a result of incapacity, suffered before 1 January 2006, due to personal injury by accident within the meaning of section 26 of the Injury Prevention, Rehabilitation, and Compensation Act 2001.
+  (e) an amount paid as a result of incapacity, suffered before 1 January 2006, due to personal injury by accident within the meaning of section 26 of the Accident Compensation Act 2001.
 Compensation payments for personal injury
 (4) A person meets the fifth requirement if—
-  (a) they receive a child tax credit for an entitlement period ending on 31 March 2006; and (b) on or after 1 January 2006, they or their spouse, civil union partner, or de facto partner suffers an incapacity due to personal injury by accident within the meaning of section 26 of the Injury Prevention, Rehabilitation, and Compensation Act 2001; and
+  (a) they receive a child tax credit for an entitlement period ending on 31 March 2006; and (b) on or after 1 January 2006, they or their spouse, civil union partner, or de facto partner suffers an incapacity due to personal injury by accident within the meaning of section 26 of the Accident Compensation Act 2001; and
-  (c) weekly compensation within the meaning of section 6 of the Injury Prevention, Rehabilitation, and Compensation Act 2001, is or will be paid for the incapacity; and
+  (c) weekly compensation within the meaning of section 6 of the Accident Compensation Act 2001, is or will be paid for the incapacity; and
   (d) the person or their spouse, civil union partner, or de facto partner would have met the fifth requirement in deriving income as a full-time earner under subsection (1)(a) and been eligible for the tax credit calculated using the formula in section MD 10 at the time of the incapacity had this section come into force before the date of the incapacity.
 Absence from work due to birth of child
 (5) Despite subsection (1), a person also meets the fifth requirement if they are normally a full-time earner as described in subsection (1)(a) but, in a 1-week period, they do not work, or work less than, the number of hours required to be a full-time earner because of the birth of a child.
 However, this subsection applies only if the person is entitled to receive the parental tax credit for the child.